Get a Free Phone With EBT: What You Need to Know

 Yes, sometimes you can, but you should understand what that usually means.

+If you qualify for Lifeline through SNAP, a participating provider may offer a free smartphone as part of its current promotion.
 That is why people search terms like get a government phone, get a free government phone, get free government phone today, or get free government cell phone.

-So the realistic answer is this: EBT or SNAP can help you qualify for Lifeline, and a Lifeline provider may give you a phone, but you should never assume that every approved applicant gets the same model or the same exact deal.
+Those offers can exist, but they are provider-based and can vary by state, availability, and inventory.
+EBT or SNAP can help you qualify for Lifeline, and a Lifeline provider may give you a phone, but you should never assume that every approved applicant gets the same model or deal.

 How to apply for a government phone the smart way